 Foundations of Self

 Some blame is of course on how education and argument is encouraged.
 Each individual has in view a set of operational beliefs, or a schema.
 Yet too often it is this schema-shell is engaged with, rather than the set of motivations attached to underlying beliefs that predicate schemas: called presuppositions.
 This is like tearing the training wheels off a child who does not yet believe they have the skill to survive a true bicycle.
 Consequently, individuals fear the loss of the deep safety of self.
 So, is the answer to attack the presuppositions?
-Well…no. This would be like arguing with that same child who is having a tantrum.
-It can’t be done.
-The only answer is to allow them to convince themselves.
+Well…no. To use this child analogy further, this would be like arguing with a child mid-tantrum.
+It simply can’t be done.
+The only answer is to set them up properly, that they come to convince themselves.

 The attachment to presuppositions is deep, and emotional in nature.
 The emotional nature of this attachment is primal, and paired with it are all senses of true needs: physiological and psychological securities, belongingness, esteem, and actualizing needs.
 This is why perceived threats to our presuppositions will always result in a “defense action.”
 It is the foundational basis of that individual’s sense of self-orientation.

 For this reason, the prime directive in argument is not to, through an awareness of the fundamentality of presuppositions attack them as foundational.
 Instead, by knowledge of the dependent relationship an individual exhibits with it, the goal is to supplant it covertly.
 Even more accurately, it is to have them supplant it, themselves.
 In this way, many lesser and even neutral arguments are waged in countless circular fashions… until the tapestry of truth has been woven in and around the individual.
 Often it is their own hands chasing each other, and working in unison around and around.